-By strong enough I mean that he has no obvious muscle weakness that prevents him from maximising his power, reactiveness and overall jumping abilities.
+By strong enough I mean that he has no obvious muscle weakness that prevents him from maximizing his power, reactiveness and overall jumping abilities.

-That is not to say that if he didn’t undertake a weight lifting based jump program that he could add significant inches to his jump.
+That is not to say that if he didn’t undertake a weight training regime that he could add significant inches to his jump.

 People with below average strength will get the most out of incorporating a jump program into their routine.

-However these same novice athletes are also usually lacking plyometric ability, reactiveness and have a underdeveloped ssc which also limits their jump.
+However these same novice athletes are also usually lacking plyometric ability, reactiveness and have poor stretch shortening cycle function which also limits their jump.